embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 ## Bonus
 Do you feel somewhere in between IDE and CLI?
 Then you might like this cool tool — [Arduino CLI Manager on Github](https://github.com/abod8639/arduino-cli-manager).

-It's simple, retro looking GUI wrapper for using Arduino CLI, that allows you build and upload sketches easily.
+It's simple, retro looking GUI wrapper for using Arduino CLI, that allows you build and upload sketches easily, but unfortunately it's not exposing all customizations we discussed in this post.
 ```

   ██████╗  █████╗ ██████╗  ██╗   ██╗██╗███╗   ██╗ ██████╗